galmeida12/resoptima-frontend-task/README.md

-# Getting Started with Create React App
+# Resoptima Frontend test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I decided on creating it from scratch using create-react-app instead of forking from the original repo because it was farily simpler to mimic the implemented features.

+Name: Gonçalo Almeida
+Email: g.piriquito@gmail.com

 ## Available Scripts